 The country currently hosts the largest refugee population in the world, with close to 4 million people.
-Most refugees in Türkiye live outside camps, with growing but limited access to basic services.
+Most refugees live outside camps.

-In close cooperation with the Turkish authorities, the EU continues to assist the most vulnerable people in Türkiye based on their humanitarian needs.
-Since 2015, the EU has supported nearly 100 humanitarian projects contracted with over 20 partner organisations.
+In close cooperation with Turkish authorities, the EU continues to assist the most vulnerable people in Türkiye based on their humanitarian needs.
+Since 2015, the EU has supported nearly 100 humanitarian projects, contracted with over 21 partner organisations.

 What are the needs?

-Türkiye hosts 3.5 million Syrian refugees who fled the ongoing conflict ravaging their country for 12 years.
-According to the UN Refugee Agency, over 98% of refugees in Türkiye live outside camps under challenging and often precarious circumstances.
+Türkiye hosts 3.6 million Syrian refugees who have fled the ongoing war that has been ravaging their country for 12 years.
+Most of them face challenging and often precarious circumstances.

-The country is making commendable efforts to provide registered refugees access to basic rights and services, including education and health care.
+The country is making efforts to provide registered refugees access to basic rights and services, including education and health care.
 However, the depreciation of the Turkish Lira, high inflation, and the remaining socio-economic impact of COVID-19 have further worsened the already difficult living conditions of refugees.

 How are we helping?

-Following the devastating earthquakes in February 2023, 1,750 rescuers and 111 search dogs were immediately deployed via the EU Civil Protection Mechanism.
+Following the devastating earthquakes, 1,750 rescuers and 111 search dogs were immediately deployed via the EU Civil Protection Mechanism.

 In addition, 20 EU Member States and Montenegro offered assistance, including shelter equipment, heaters, generators, furniture, medical equipment, hygiene kits, food, and warm clothing for the population in Türkiye.